haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 and handles each of these as a separate module, that is, a distinct node.

-From a certain point of view, it inserts a layer between the HTML and these modules.
-In some cases, the layer is transparent.
-The initial code is kept but slightly modified.
-In other cases, a [proxy](https://en.wikipedia.org/wiki/Proxy_pattern) is inserted between the import and the imported.

-The module graph is updated when handling a CSS or a Javascript module.

-The update of a CSS node happens during style transformation, that is, after discovering a style and loading it.

-The update of a Javascript node happens during imports analysis at the end.
-Vite uses [es-module-lexer](https://github.com/guybedford/es-module-lexer) to identify imports, analyze them, and rewrite them in a Javascript code that's ready to be sent to the browser.

 The main attributes of `ModuleGraph` are:

 ```typescript